-We considered an access control framework for MECCO on mobile cloud as shown in Fig. 5.
-We deployed a private Ethereum blockchain network on the Amazon cloud computing platform \cite{36} where two virtual machines AWS EC2 were employed as the miners, two virtual machines Ubuntu 16.04 LTS were used as the admin and MECCO manager, respectively.
-Our smart contract was written by Solidity programming language \cite{37} as shown in Fig. 4 and was deployed on AWS Lambda functions.
+We considered an access control framework for MECCO on a mobile cloud as shown in Fig.~\ref{Fig:Expere}.
+We deployed a private Ethereum blockchain which is available on the Amazon cloud\footnote{https://aws.amazon.com/blockchain/} computing platform, where two virtual machines AWS EC2 were employed as the miners, two virtual machines Ubuntu 16.04 LTS were used as the admin and MECCO manager, respectively.
+Our smart contract was written by Solidity programming language \cite{30} as shown in Fig.~\ref{Fig:CodeSC} and was deployed on AWS Lambda functions.
 Each function interacts with the cloud blockchain via the web3.js API.
-MDs can interact with smart contracts through their Android phone where a Geth client \cite{38} (a command line interface implemented in the Go language) was installed to transform each smartphone into an Ethereum node.
-By using the Geth client, a mobile device can create an Ethereum account to communicate with our blockchain network for accessing data.
-The web3.js library \cite{39}, a lightweight Java library for working with smart contracts and blockchain, was also used for developing the mobile application to connect with the Ethereum blockchain network.
-In our experiment in this paper, we used two Sony mobile phones running on an Android OS version 8.0 platform to investigate results of access control.
+MDs can interact with smart contracts through their Android phone where a Geth client (a command line interface implemented in the Go language) was installed to transform each smartphone into an Ethereum node.
+By using the Geth client, a MD can create an Ethereum account to communicate with our blockchain network for accessing data.
+The web3.js library, a lightweight Java library for working with smart contracts and blockchain, was also used for developing the mobile application to connect with the Ethereum blockchain network.
+In our experiment in this paper, we used two Sony mobile phones running on an Android OS version 8.0 platform to investigate the access control results.